-Effective Cross-functional Collaboration: Working together with people in other departments to solve problems can be a challenge if there isn’t a central platform for coordinating efforts.
-Even email doesn’t really help because information and artifacts are easily lost or passed over.
+Productive Cross-functional Collaboration: Working with people in multiple departments to solve problems can be a challenge if there isn’t a central platform for coordinating efforts.
 When everyone is working with a single source of the truth, communication is improved, and work moves along faster.

-Organizational Alignment: One of the biggest challenges that organizations without digital continuous improvement face is keeping everyone aligned with the strategic priorities.
+Organizational Alignment: The most prominent challenge organizations without digital continuous improvement face is keeping improvement efforts aligned with the strategic priorities.
 Employees may not understand the priorities and take on projects that, while helpful, don’t impact the most critical objectives.
-Leaders without software don’t have a way to track which projects are mapped to which goals.
-Digitization solves this by allowing leaders to cascade goals down to the individual level and receive reports on what work is being done on each critical goal.
+Digitization solves this by allowing leaders to cascade goals down to the individual level.

 Impact Reporting: Calculating the financial and non-financial impact of improvements is essential for executive and employee engagement.
 When you can put a metric in place that proves an improvement was beneficial, people are more willing to commit to the work, and the kaizen mindset is more likely to spread.
-That’s a tough ask for manual CI implementations.
-It is easy, however, with the right digital CI system in place.
 Not only can the immediate impact in terms of measures like cost savings, safety incidents, customer satisfaction, time to market, and product quality be measured, but so can the long-term impact.

 Which CI Techniques are Supported by Digital Continuous Improvement Software?

 Standard Work: The documented current best practice for performing any process or task is called Standard Work.
 It forms the baseline for all improvement projects.
-Software supports both the creation and execution of Standard Work.
-The process of crafting the Standard is tracked as an improvement project, which involves all of the stakeholders, especially process operators.
+The software supports both the creation and execution of Standard Work.
+Crafting the Standard is tracked as an improvement project involving all stakeholders, especially process operators.
 It then becomes the home for the current Standard.
 When an opportunity to improve the Standard is recognized, a new cycle begins.

 Gemba Walks: During a Gemba walk, a supervisor, manager, or executive leader visits the place where work is done to observe, show respect, and explore opportunities for improvement.
-Software creates a digital home for any opportunities to be considered for implementation.
+The software creates a digital home for any opportunities to be considered for implementation.
 They are recorded, evaluated, and executed.
-All of the documentation, images, and process data gathered during the walk is available for quick access when the improvement work begins.
+All documentation, images, and process data gathered during the walk are available for quick access when the improvement work begins.

-Kanban: Kanban is a visual management tool used to help visualize the flow of work, find any interruptions, and make any backlogs easy to spot.
-Digital Kanban allows for widespread participation and ensures that the right people are proactively alerted when the flow of work is blocked or uneven.
+Kanban: Kanban is a visual management tool used to help visualize workflow, find interruptions, and make any backlogs easy to spot.
+Digital Kanban allows for widespread participation and ensures that the right people are proactively alerted when the workflow is blocked or uneven.

 Hoshin Kanri: Hoshin Kanri is a strategy deployment technique that involves identifying a few breakthrough objectives that can be achieved in 3-5 years.
-Software supports Hoshin planning by aligning each person’s individual goals with the organization’s strategy in the tool that they use improvement work every day.
-This brings life to the strategy and helps people make decisions that move the organization ever closer to the breakthrough objectives.
+The approach is an effective way to reach long-term goals while practicing daily operational management.
+Software supports Hoshin planning by aligning each person’s goals with the organization’s strategy in the tool that they use improvement work every day.

-Rapid Improvement Events: Rapid improvement events, also called Kaizen events, are a technique for getting fast results by placing intense focus on a problem for a short period.
-Improvement software gives organizations a unified platform for collecting information, alerting team members about important milestones, and tracking progress as it happens.
-If the team finds opportunities for improvement that are beyond the charter of the event, they can easily be captured for future action.
+Rapid Improvement Events: Rapid improvement events, also called Kaizen events, are a technique for getting fast results by focusing intensely on a problem for a short period.
+Improvement software gives organizations a unified platform for collecting information, alerting team members about important milestones and tracking progress as it happens.

-Moving from analog to digital continuous improvement represents a huge leap forward for many organizations.
-Change isn’t always easy, but without it, the competition will be in a better position to prevail.
+Moving from analog to digital continuous improvement represents a giant leap forward for many organizations.
 If you are ready to make it happen, we are here to support you in every way.